bartlettroscoe/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 * As soon as your local commits are pushed to the intermediate git repo from your local machine, you can keep working.
 (The checkin-test-sems.sh script will be running on the remote machine in the background.)
 * Your local machine is not loaded down running the full Trilinos CI build before your push.
 * If anything fails on the remote machine, you can quickly examine the failures, rerun the configure, build, or individual tests since these artifacts live in your own directory on the remote machine (see [resolving problems on `<remote-machine>`](https://github.com/trilinos/Trilinos/wiki/Local-development-with-remote-pull%2C-test%2C-and-push#resolving_problems)).
+* The pull reqwuest testing will verify your code against other scenarios you might not have expected and allow for review by other developers.

 ## Process